morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

   - ~400mb/s up
 - Latency: Consistent at ~5ms
 - Temps: Device runs cool to the touch.
 Would not be considered hot or even warm.
-- Size: The device given it's performance is quite compact.
+- Size: The device, given it's performance, is quite compact.
-- Packing: Minimal packing good for the environment.
+- Packing: Minimal packing, good for the environment.
-- Asthetics: The new applied polished netgear logo is visually pleasing.
+- Asthetics: The new, applied-polished Netgear logo is visually pleasing.

 The Bad:
-- Not PnP: Though kernel supports the chipset the USB IDS are not baked in yet.
+- Not PnP yet: Though recent kernels support the chipset, the USB device ID is not baked in yet.
 [PATCH](https://lore.kernel.org/linux-mediatek/20230123090555.21415-1-git@qrsnap.io/T/#u)
 - Cost: At $99 USD MSRP this adapter is not inexpensive.
 - Packing: Minimal for the cost, unboxing is underwhelimg.